Web Services Security Training

 - Generating asymmetric encryption key pairs and self-signed certificates

-- Asymmetric encryption using private key and certificate
+- Asymmetric encryption for secret key exchange

 Part II - Secure transports